Masters in Counseling Psychology: Career, Skills, Scope, Options, Outlook

 What are the duties, tasks, roles, and responsibilities of a mental health counselor or therapist?

 The duties, tasks, roles, and responsibilities of a mental health counselor or therapist may vary depending on the specific setting and the needs of their clients.
-However, general responsibilities may include assessing clients' mental health needs, providing counseling and therapy services, monitoring and evaluating clients' progress, collaborating with other professionals, maintaining accurate and up-to-date client records, advocating for clients, and staying current on developments in the field.
+However, general duties may include assessing clients' mental health needs, providing counseling and therapy services, monitoring and evaluating clients' progress, collaborating with other professionals, maintaining accurate and up-to-date client records, advocating for clients, and staying current on developments in the field.

 Some potential challenges that mental health counselors and therapists may face in their careers include dealing with difficult or resistant clients, managing a heavy workload, maintaining confidentiality, staying current on developments in the field, dealing with the emotional demands of the job, limited job opportunities, and